 We are conducting a pest risk analysis for bacterial pathogens in the genus Xylella.

-Purpose of the pest risk analysis
+About the pest risk analysis

+Xylella fastidiosa is the number one pest threat to Australian horticultural and agricultural industries.
+It is also a pest threat to our environment.
 To reduce the risk of Xylella fastidiosa entering Australia, we implemented emergency measures in November 2015.
-We are conducting this pest risk analysis to:

 Register as a stakeholder